Direct statistical inference for finite Markov jump processes via the matrix exponential: Introduction

 \subsection{Examples and motivation}

-Both by way of motivation and because we shall use them later to illustrate our method, we now present three examples of continuous-time Markov processes, and one example motivated by networks, where a finite, sparse rate matrix contains all of the information about the dynamics.
+Both by way of motivation and because we shall use them later to illustrate our method, we now present two examples of continuous-time Markov processes, where a finite, sparse rate matrix contains all of the information about the dynamics.

 For each Markov process, the set of possible states can be placed in one-to-one correspondance with a subset of the non-negative integers $\{1,\dots,d\}$.
-The off-diagonal elements of the rate matrix, $\matQ$, are all non-negative, and the $i$th diagonal element is $Q_{ii}=-\sum_{j=1,j\ne i}^dQ_{i,j}$.
-A chain that is currently in state $i$ leaves this state upon the first event of a Poisson process with a rate of $-Q_{i,i}$; the state to which it transitions is $j$ with a probability of $Q_{i,j}/(-Q_{i,i})$.
-Whilst the rate matrix, $\matQ$, is a natural description of the process, the likelihood for typical observation regimes involves the transition matrix, $e^{\matQ t}$, the $i,j$th element of which is exactly $\Prob{X_t=j|X_0=i}$.
+The off-diagonal elements of the rate matrix, $\matQ$, are all non-negative, and the $i$th diagonal element is $\matQ_{ii}=-\sum_{j=1,j\ne i}^d\matQ_{i,j}$.
+A chain that is currently in state $i$ leaves this state upon the first event of a Poisson process with a rate of $-\matQ_{i,i}$; the state to which it transitions is $j$ with a probability of $\matQ_{i,j}/(-\matQ_{i,i})$.
+Whilst the rate matrix, $\matQ$, is a natural description of the process, the likelihood for typical observation regimes involves the transition matrix, $\exp(\matQ t)$, the $(i,j)$th element of which is exactly $\Prob{X_t=j|X_0=i}$.

-Given a network, or graph $\calG$ with $d$ vertices (or nodes), the adjacency matrix, $A$ is the $d\times d$ matrix with $A_{ii}=0$ and, for $i\ne j$, if nodes $i$ and $j$ are connected then $A_{ij}$ is some positive weight representing the strength of the connection, else $A_{ij}=0$.
-The graph Laplacian is $L=D-A$, where $D$ is the diagonal matrix with $D_{ii}=\sum_{j=1}^dA_{i,j}$.
-The negative Laplacian, $-L$, has the same properties as a rate matrix and, as we shall see in Example \ref{example.graph}, this connection can be related to certain key properties of a graph.

 \begin{example} \textbf{The SIR model for epidemics}.
-The SIR model for a disease epidemic has $3$ `species': those who are susceptible to the epidemic, $\sfS$, those both infected and infectious, $\sfI$, and those who have recovered from the epidemic and play no further part in the dynamics, $\sfR$.
+The SIR model for a disease epidemic has $3$ species: those who are susceptible to the epidemic, $\sfS$, those both infected and infectious, $\sfI$, and those who have recovered from the epidemic and play no further part in the dynamics, $\sfR$.
 The non-negative counts of each species are denoted by $S$, $I$, and $R$.
 For relatively short epidemics the population, $n_{pop}$, is assumed to be fixed, and so the state of the Markov chain, represented by $(S,I)$, is subject to the additional constraint of $S+I\le n_{pop}$.
 The two possible reactions and their associated rates are:

-\end{example} \begin{example} \textbf{The SEIRS model for epidemics}.
-The SEIRS epidemic model starts from the SIR model and inserts an additional state of infected but not yet infections, $\mathsf{E}$ (`exposed').
-The number of these individuals is denoted by $E$ and the state $(S,E,I)$ is subject to the constraint that $S+E+I\le n_{pop}$.
-Removed subjects also gradually lose their immunity so that the reactions are:

 \end{example}